ShiqiYu/CPP/README.md

 Create a matrix template class which can handle different data types.

-## Chapter 15: Exceptions
+## Chapter 14: Exceptions

-## Chapter 16: Friend Classes and Nested Classes
+## Chapter 15: Friend Classes and Nested Classes

 ## Reference
 1. Mr. Yitong Wang's repo for the course in Fall 2020. https://github.com/YeeTone/CS205-2020Fall